Democrats prepare for all-in Florida fight against rising GOP star Ron DeSantis

 Crist will probably soon be joined by other contenders, possibly including state Agriculture Commissioner Nikki Fried, the only Democrat to recently win statewide, and Rep. Val Demings (D-Fla.), a former House impeachment manager and Orlando police chief who was shortlisted as a potential running mate for President Biden.
 Demings released a biographical video Tuesday timed to compete with Crist’s announcement, and Fried teased Crist on Twitter by recalling his past praise for her.

-The emerging Democratic field reflects the party’s enthusiasm for taking power back in Trump’s new home state, a historic bellwether that has shut out Democrats from almost every major contest there since Barack Obama won in 2012 by less than a single percentage point.
+The emerging Democratic field reflects the party’s enthusiasm for taking power back in Trump’s new home state, a historic bellwether that has shut out Democrats from almost every major contest there since Barack Obama won in 2012 by less than a percentage point.

 Democratic National Committee Chair Jaime Harrison, who recently authorized $20 million in spending in states such as Florida before 2022, has taken to taunting DeSantis on Twitter, while promising that “we are going to be doing everything we can” to defeat him.